How Do You Market Your Books?

 The marketing techniques you use are unique to you.
 Your personality, your technical skill level, your budget, the amount of time you can devote to it.
 There is no one way.
 There is no system.
 There are, however, basic building blocks that every author who wants to sell books needs.
 (See Helpful Resources below my bio.)

 Every author needs a website.
+Unless you have a hyper-local marketing approach (I’ll explain this later), you must have a website.
 It doesn’t have to be fancy, but it does need to have a way to buy your books.
 This could be as simple as having a button that says “Buy” or “Shop” below a picture of the book’s cover and links to its detail page on an online store, like Amazon.

 There are two ways to get a website: Hire someone to do it or build it yourself.
 From there, you can continue to pay someone to update the site as needed or you can have that person train you on the basics.

 Work with someone locally, if you can.
-Alejandro and I were able to sit down together to discuss the functionality I needed (which I sketched out on paper) and, when he finished, to give me basic training on how to add and change things on the website.
+My website developer, Alejandro, and I were able to sit down together to discuss the functionality I needed (which I sketched out on paper).
+When he finished, he gave me basic training on how to add and change things on the website.
 (Take notes!)

-Be sure to have an SOW (Statement of Work) that spells out what the web developer is going to do for you, at what cost.
+Be sure to have an SOW (Statement of Work) that spells out what the web developer is going to do for you, in what time frame, and at what cost.
 It should specify how many revisions the developer is willing to do.

 My Amazon Author Page lists my books, but it can also include videos, my blog and Twitter feeds, and more.